Eccentric Disks from Gaseous Rings around Equal-Mass, Circular Binaries

 This suggests that accretion dynamics are insensitive to large-scale gas structure and are instead driven largely by interaction between the binary and the cavity inner edge.
-In other words, the efficiency of stream capture decreases dramatically in colder gas, regardless of initial condition.
+In other words, the efficiency of stream capture onto the binary component decreases dramatically in colder gas, regardless of initial condition.

 Figure \ref{fig:a_dot_panels} shows the individual contributions to the evolution of the binary separation $\dot{a}$, as well as their combined effect.
 For an equal-mass binary, this rate is given by

 where $\ell_0\equiv \dot{L}/\dot{M}$ is the total torque on the binary normalized by the accretion rate and $\ell\equiv L/M$ is the specific angular momentum of the binary.
 Figure \ref{fig:a_dot_panels} shows that the evolution of the binary separation is dominated by gravitational torques.
 In colder disks, streams of gas are more likely to miss the binary, effectively stealing specific angular momentum on the order of $a^2\Omega_b$ with each binary encounter (\citealt{Tiede:2025}).
 The result is that cold disks and rings alike push the binary closer together, with increasingly colder gas driving faster inspiral.